white-lab/protocols/protocols/proximity_ligation_assay/PLA_in_situ.md

 TC incubator).
     9. Dilute primary antibodies to optimized concentration in fresh PLA probe solution (see PLA buffers and solutions appendix).
 Remove Blocking solution from slides and apply primary antibody solution to the sample reaction area.
-Incubate overnight at 4 °C
+Incubate overnight at 4°C
         * NOTE: Seal the container with Parafilm to prevent evaporation from the opendroplet reaction.
     10. Wash 3X 5 minutes in Antibody Wash Buffer to remove unbound primaries.